voucherifyio/sdk-python-openapi-based/docs/PromotionsApi.md

 with voucherify_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = voucherify_client.PromotionsApi(api_client)
     campaign_id = 'campaign_id_example' # str | ID of the promotion campaign.
-You can either pass the campaign ID, which was assigned by Voucherify, or the `name` of the campaign as the path parameter value, e.g., `Loyalty Campaign`. stack_id = 'stack_id_example' # str | Promotion stack ID.
+You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty Campaign. stack_id = 'stack_id_example' # str | Promotion stack ID.

     try: